dbaseqp/blog/_posts/2023-9-19-Creating an NMAP Aggregator with Golang Gin.md

 When I joined the CPTC team in 2021, my former CCDC teammate, [jbrick](https://github.com/neberhardt123), also joined.
 At this point, the creators of nVis had graduated, so jbrick took it upon himself to pick up the project.
 Unfortunately, the codebase wasn't too great so he decided to remake it in his preferred languages/frameworks (Python w/Django).
 Thus, jVis was born.
 He continued the idea of having client scripts run and callback to a central server.
 Halfway through the LeBonbon Croissant season, jbrick called it quits with Django and swapped to Blazor (a C# web framework) to create a more matured jVision.

 ### AM-UNGOS
 When jbrick graduated at the end of the 2021-2022 season, I took up the mantle of NMAP aggregator.
-While jVision had some nice features, it was ultimately both slow (.NET isn't great) and difficult to maintain.
-So, I decided to also start from scratch, but this time using a super portable language that I had just looked into (Golang).
+While jVision had some nice features, it was ultimately both slow (.NET isn't great), difficult to maintain, and crashed during the previous year's global finals, making it unviable.
+I decided to also start from scratch, but this time using a super portable language that I had just looked into (Golang).
 While I was a complete novice, I was able to stich together AM-UNGOS from enough tutorials while totally paying attention in my California history class.
 I ditched the client NMAP scanners in favor of letting users run their normal NMAP scans (e.g. `nmap -sSVC`) and upload it through the web user interface.
 There was nearly 0 JS to keep things simple.
 Deployment was super simple, and using AM-UNGOS was very intuitive without needing to know how it worked.

 At the end of globals, we received ***__extensive__*** technical feedback that really went into ***__extreme__*** detail.
 It was ***__so__*** long that you may have to zoom in.
 I've attached our entire feedback below.